- Search The Registry

 - My Account

 Sallie Martin was born on this date in 1895.
 She was a Black gospel singer and businesswoman.

-She was born in Pittfield, GA, but after quitting school during the eighth grade, she moved to Atlanta, where she began a run of jobs including babysitting, cleaning houses, and washing clothes.
+She was born in Pittsfield, GA, but after quitting school during the eighth grade, she moved to Atlanta, where she began a run of jobs, including babysitting, cleaning houses, and washing clothes.
 In 1916, she joined the Fire-Baptized Holiness Church, enjoying the Sanctified singing she encountered there.
 During the 1920s, Martin, her husband, and their son relocated to Chicago.

-Following a 1929 divorce, she began working at a nearby hospital, in her off-hours continuing to pursue her interest in the gospel.
-Martin had heard (on the street) about Thomas A. Dorsey whose original gospel songs were electrifying the Chicago church culture.
+Following a 1929 divorce, she began working at a nearby hospital in her off-hours, continuing to pursue her interest in the gospel.
+Martin had heard about Thomas A. Dorsey, whose original gospel songs were electrifying the Chicago church culture.
 She arranged an audition.
 There were serious misgivings about her style, which was unrefined, with whooping, groaning, and a great deal of physical movement--and to top it off, she couldn't even read music.
 But Dorsey hired her.

 In early 1932, Martin made her debut with his group at the Ebenezer Baptist Church.
 After a year, she got her first solo, and Martin instantly connected with audiences.
 Dorsey became increasingly aware of her value not only as a performer but also as an entrepreneur.
 She took over his music store and, within a few months, was turning a neat profit.
 Their relationship was often adversarial but respectful because neither could succeed without the other.

-As gospel choruses singing Dorsey's songs began saturating the Chicago area, Martin traveled to Cleveland in 1933 to organize a chorus there as well.
+As gospel choruses singing Dorsey's songs began saturating the Chicago area, Martin traveled to Cleveland in 1933 to organize a chorus there.
 She also helped set up similar groups throughout the South and Midwest.
 Martin and Dorsey organized the yearly National Convention of Gospel Choirs and Choruses.
 She was its first vice president until the time of her death.
 In 1940, Martin went solo, teaming with a young pianist named Ruth Jones (Dinah Washington) and touring the country.